Comprehensive guides

 • Collecting seashells on the beach It is prohibited in Mauritius AND in France (CITES).

-• Add up the quantities of alcohol It's 1 liter of rum OR 2 liters of fortified wine, not both.
+• Add up the quantities of alcohol It's 1 liter of spirits OR 2 liters of intermediate alcohol (sparkling wines, port, etc.), not both.
+Still wine (4 liters) and beer (16 liters) are added on top of that.

 • To deliver a package for someone You are responsible for everything you transport.